Policy

 Specific measures for enrollment may include data that reflects credit-hours, FTE, and headcount of students taking college readiness courses.
 Data aggregated by student demographic profiles is appropriate.
 Potential indicators might identify the average credit load by semester and/or average credits earned by semester for college readiness students.

 Specific measures for academic readiness may include data that describes student performance on placement exam scores, student placement into developmental education courses, student participation in developmental education courses, and success rates.
-Potential indicators might identify the average placement rate of developmental students, the number of students placing into developmental education, the number of students taking at least one developmental education course, the number of students taking the full developmental sequence, the number of developmental education writing students that complete with a C or better; the number of developmental education reading students that complete with a C or better; and the number of developmental education math students that complete with a C or better.
+Potential indicators might identify: the average placement rate of developmental students; the number of students placing into developmental education; the number of students taking at least one developmental education course; the number of students taking the full developmental sequence; the number of developmental education writing students who complete with a C or better; the number of developmental education reading students that complete with a C or better; and the number of developmental education math students that complete with a C or better.

 Specific measures for deployment may include data in the measures of curriculum management and scheduling effectiveness, including breadth of courses, percentage of courses offered in multiple timeframes/formats, number of students who access courses from off-campus locations, the average number of sections per course, average enrollment per course, and average enrollment per section.